-The course will run primarily in person; however, the form of individual classes is till subjected to changes due to possible precautions resulting from the Covid-19 pandemic.
-Should the pandemic situation change, the course will continue in its online form via MS Teams (lectures and individual classes), according to the schedule outlined in the syllabus available in AIS.
+The course is currently conducted in person; however, the format of individual classes may be subject to changes due to possible precautions resulting from the Covid-19 pandemic.
+If the pandemic situation changes, the course will continue in an online format via MS Teams for lectures and individual classes.